 Recipe Ingredients- What you will need to make Old Fashioned Buttermilk Cornbread.

-There are two main types of cornmeal that are used to make old-fashioned buttermilk cornbread, white cornmeal, and yellow cornmeal.
-It truly doesn’t matter which you use as it is purely preference in my opinion.
+Two main types of cornmeal are used to make old-fashioned buttermilk cornbread, white cornmeal, and yellow cornmeal.
+It truly doesn't matter which you use as it is purely preference in my opinion.

 I believe most classic southern cornbreads were made with white cornmeal, mainly because that was what was grown in the fields in the old days.
 I typically use self-rising flour but you can use regular cornmeal, note that you will have to add baking powder and salt to the mix.